When you run a marketing team, you have to juggle numerous moving parts.

 They allow your team to share information on a centralized location in real-time to minimize errors and delays due to miscommunications.

-Some of these tools include project management software, unified communications platform, file-sharing system, and messaging application.
+Some of these tools include project management software, unified communications platform, a file-sharing system, and messaging application.

 Slack, Wrike and Scoop.it are all examples of platforms that allow disparate teams to communicate and collaborate on projects, no matter where they are in the world.

-You should also look for features that help foster innovative perspective and creative thinking.
+It would help if you also looked for features that help foster an innovative perspective and creative thinking.